 Frankly I wonder why so many Jews stay in NYC.
 I understand family is often a big part of where you live and many Jews got off the boat in NYC and simply haven't desired to venture any farther out, but is it really worth it?

--Beachwood, OH is the safest jewish community I've ever seen, crime is unheard of.
+-Beachwood, OH is the safest Jewish community I've ever seen.
 You can sleep at night without every being awoken by sirens.

 -Housing is very cheap.

 -Parking is plentiful and traffic is nothing compared to most cities.
 There's also cheap train service connecting the jewish community with downtown and the airport.

 -In University Heights and Cleveland Heights you can get $4,250 (K-8)-$5,700 (9-12) per year vouchers to use for private schools regardless of your income level.

 -Free busing for kids to the Jewish Schools.

 -The streets are clean and everyone has their own garage.
 There's no alternate side business and no parking meters.

 -Taxes are moderate, much less than NYC and LA, though more than MIA.

 -Stores have generous policies compared to the NYC area.

 -People are generally quite friendly and willing to help you out/midwest attitude and slower paced.